watson-research-lab/Lumos/README.md

   5. Additional information on Arduino: https://www.arduino.cc/
 Our code is based off of: https://github.com/aawatson22/Raproto-Arduino

-### 4. Algorithm that determines the spectral response of a medium. @Tarek - as you are working through, can you create a
+### 4. Algorithm that determines the spectral response of a medium.
-working example for the open source github?
-Not sure of the best way to do this.
-In the next round of data collection, the LED will be marked for each timestamp.
+An example notebook as been provided under /Spectral_Response_of_Medium/Example.pynb, along with sample medium, LED, and PD data in CSV format.
+The associated .py files are found under the same directory (Spectral_Response.py, Theoretical_Approx.py, etc).